Forcing Bulbs Indoors for Winter Blooms

 No content available.

-For those who can never get enough of tulips, daffodils, and spring bulbs, try potting them up to force into cheerful bloom this winter in the house.
+For those who can never get enough of tulips, daffodils, and spring bulbs, try potting them up to force them into cheerful bloom this winter in the house.
 See our tips on how to force bulbs and a timetable for when to pot up different types of bulbs.

-It is easy enough to do and you will be glad you did it when they start blossoming while there is still snow on the ground.
+It is easy enough to do, and you will be glad you did it when they start blossoming while there is still snow on the ground.

 Temperature, moisture, sufficient cold period, and protection from rodents are the most important considerations.
 Some bulb varieties, like early single tulips, are easy to force.
 Many bulbs are now being marketed specifically for forcing and will say so on the label.